Charlie Axelbaum

 and capital.

-I believe the most interesting opportunity in finance right now is not better models, but better infrastructure — the data pipelines, monitoring systems, and analytical frameworks that let human judgment operate at scale.
+The opportunity I find most interesting in finance right now isn't better models — it's better infrastructure.
+The data pipelines, monitoring systems, and analytical frameworks that let human judgment operate at scale.

 Interests